Register Now

 Green Data Center Challenges: Reducing Heat Production and Increasing Efficiency

 The six million servers in America’s data centers, when factoring in the energy needed to run and cool the servers, consume more energy than the 300+ million televisions in the United States.
 Green computing—IT equipment, data centers, and servers -- consume huge amounts of energy and produce heat requiring energy for cooling.
 But now IT service providers and manufacturers must offer solutions to enterprise users that reduce energy consumption, maintain security, maximize productivity, and still operate at peak efficiency.
 What are the latest trends and developments in computer and IT data centers?
-How can computer manufacturers meet enterprise needs, reduce energy costs, and provide better value.
-Government regulation also may require that IT equipment meet energy efficiency requirements.
-Experts address the new technology trends being deployed in the IT industry to reduce energy consumption.
-What type of savings can companies expect from energy efficiency?
-What is the impact on security and productivity?
-Learn how suppliers, manufacturers, and distributors can reduce data center energy consumption.
+How can we improve network capabilities with sustainable IT practices?

 Breakout Sessions: